ricardojlrufino/cplus-libparser/README.md

 The code has been optimized to use minimal Eclipse dependencies.

+TIP: You can use the project [eclipse-cdt-standalone-astparser](https://github.com/ricardojlrufino/eclipse-cdt-standalone-astparser) to see a TreeView code of the source code structure, serving for debugging purposes

 *Thank you to everyone who has reported bugs and suggested fixes.*

 Diagram